charlesdedampierre/BunkaTopics/README.md

 Start the serveur to visualize the data with a front-end.
 The map displayed used data from Arxiv.

+YOU MAY CHANGE THE ZOOM LEVEL OF THE BROWSER TO ADAPT THE SIZE (like 65%) Bunka is still a work-in-progess and some work is needed front-end wise.

 ```python
 bunka.start_server()
 ```